Definition of Financial Ratio

-Importance of these ratios can be categorized into two categories, importance for internal users such as the management or the board of directors and importance for external users such as the shareholders who are not aware of the day to day operations and prospective investors.
+These ratios’ importance can be categorized into two categories, importance for internal users such as the management or the board of directors and importance for external users such as the shareholders who are not aware of the day-to-day operations and prospective investors.

-Ratios such as the activity ratios are more important to the internal users while the ratios such as the market ratios are more important to the investors and staggered shareholders.
+Ratios such as the activity ratios are more important to the internal users, while ratios such as the market ratios are more important to the investors and staggered shareholders.
 Other ratios such as solvency and profitability are equally important to both the internal and external users.

-Ratios mostly help in comparative analysis in the peer group or time series analysis or even in the trend analysis so that the company can improve where it is lacking and investors can decide whether it is worth investing in a given company or not.
+Ratios mostly help in comparative analysis in the peer group or time series analysis or even in the trend analysis to improve where it is lacking, and investors can decide whether it is worth investing in a given company.